sap-tutorials/sap-mobile-development-kit/tutorials/cp-mobile-bas-setup/cp-mobile-bas-setup.md

   - How to create a development space in SAP Business Application Studio

 ## Intro
-SAP Business Application Studio is the next-generation web-based IDE hosted on SAP Business Technology Platform (BTP) in the Cloud Foundry environment.
+The SAP Business Application Studio (BAS) is an IDE hosted on SAP Business Technology Platform (BTP).
+There are different Dev Space setup flavours available depending on your development project requirements.
 In this tutorial, you will set up your SAP Business Application Studio for developing mobile apps.

 ---